nanostores/nanostores/README.md

 ### Tests

-Adding empty listener by `keepActive(store)` keeps store in active mode during the test. `cleanStores(store1, store2, …)` cleans stores used in the test.
+Adding an empty listener by `keepActive(store)` keeps the store in active mode during the test. `cleanStores(store1, store2, …)` cleans stores used in the test.

 ```ts
 import { getValue, cleanStores, keepActive } from '@logux/state'